segabl/pd2-streamlined-heisting/README.md

 - Reduces the effect of health granularity by drastically increasing the fractional that damage is rounded to (from 1/512 to 1/8192)
 - Restores spawning voicelines for Bulldozers and Tasers and fixes Cloaker spawn noise for hosts
-- Makes the assault delay caused by having hostages scale with the amount of hostages (up to 8 hostages)
+- Makes the assault delay caused by having hostages scale with the amount of hostages (minimum of 5s per hostage, up to 4 hostages)
 - Fixes enemy suppression, the closer your shots are to an enemy, the more they will suppress instead of the other way around
 - Fixes Medic- and Minigundozers ignoring the Bulldozer spawn cap
 - Reverts chages made to the Taser's line of sight check to allow them to tase more consistently again